Assambra/Module-GameManager/GameManager/Assets/Assambra/Game Framework/Modules/GameManager/Readme.txt

 How to use the GameManager Asset:

 1.)
-Create a scene, this will be your permanent scene there will be the GameManager, SceneHandler, UIHandler lives.
+Create a scene, this will be your persistent scene there will be the GameManager, SceneHandler, UIHandler lives.
 All other scenes are loaded additive.

 2.)
 Add the GameManager, ScenHandler and UIHandler prefab into the hierarchy.